dbt

 Data vault model

-Data vault is a type of data model that abstracts entities, their relationship to each other, and their attributes into separate tables called hubs, links, and satellites:
+A data vault model abstracts entities, their relationship to each other, and their attributes into separate tables called hubs, links, and satellites:

 • Hubs: Contain the unique key of the entity they represent, as well as a hashed representation (as a surrogate key).
 Some example hubs for a typical DTC shop would potentially be h_customer, h_product, and h_payment.

 • Links: Contains the foreign keys to other hubs.
-In our example shop above, a h_customer hub would likely have a link to a h_payment hub by having a link containing the customer id and a payment id.
+In our example shop above, an h_customer hub would likely have a link to an h_payment hub by having a link containing the customer id and a payment id.

 An image of a simplified overview of a data vault setup